Should I Use the Body Shop My Insurance Company Recommends?

 If you think the estimate does not cover all the damage to your car - for example, if the insurance company did not factor in damage to the frame of your car - it may make sense to get a second opinion from a shop of your choosing.
 Sometimes insurance companies try to save themselves money by fixing some damages, but not all.
 That leaves you paying out of pocket or stuck with a half-fixed car.

 If you have a unique vehicle or a classic car, you might also want to take your vehicle to a body shop that you trust for your specific vehicle.
 Insurance companies may try to get out of covering repairs to a unique or classic car, but according to the law, they have to take the vehicle as they find it.
 If you did not cause the wreck, you should not have to pay for the damages caused by another negligent driver.

-After you have been in a wreck, it can feel like you are left on your own to navigate everything, but you are not alone.
+Finding the right body shop for your car can be difficult enough.
+After you have been in a wreck, it can feel even more difficult when dealing with a painful and life-changing injury.
+It can feel like you were left on your own to navigate everything, but you are not alone.
 Our team at the Button Law Firm does everything we can to help people navigate life after a car wreck.